-Our finding that, in the long expansion of 2009 through early 2020, actual unemployment tracked the natural rate closely, shows that the bias was almost certainly substantial during that period.
-R for that period is very close to one.
+Our finding that in the long expansion of 2009 through 2019, actual unemployment tracked the natural rate closely, shows that period C for that period is very close to one.

 We can use the results from Galí et al. (2011) to illustrate our analysis of the bias from failing to consider the movements of the natural rate.
 Suppose that we studied the Phillips curve in the GSW model by regressing an appropriate version of $\pi_t - \pi_t^$ on u_t .
-The regression coefficient for u_t^ on u_t is R = 0.60 in the 1966-2015 sample, so the estimated slope of the Phillips curve is depressed to 1 - R = 0.40 times its true value during that period.
+The regression coefficient for u_t^ on u_t is C = 0.60 in the 1966-2015 sample, so the estimated slope of the Phillips curve is depressed to 1 - C = 0.40 times its true value during that period.